How to Clean Stainless Steel Pans & Cookware

 Removing Burnt Food with Salt and Lime

-- Sprinkle more salt into the pan.
+- Add more salt: Sprinkle more salt into the pan.

 How to Clean Burnt Stainless Steel Pans

 Overheating your cookware can easily lead to unpleasant burn marks on the bottom and inside of your pan.
-The following are a few easy methods you can us when wondering how to clean a burnt stainless steel pot.
+The following are a few easy methods you can use when wondering how to clean a burnt stainless steel pot.

 Removing Burn Marks with Baking Soda